 Summary

-Salesforce Flow Orchestrator is launching as a beta feature in Winter ‘22.
-It brings with it some incredible new capabilities for Salesforce Admins to make use of, and I’d recommend trying it out in a Sandbox/Preview org as soon as possible to see how it may benefit you and your org/s!
+Salesforce Flow Orchestrator is now free for Salesforce customers on Enterprise edition and above.
+It brings with it some incredible new capabilities for Salesforce Admins to make use of, and I’d recommend trying it out in a sandbox or Developer Edition org as soon as possible to see how it may benefit you and your orgs!

 Multi-step processes across multiple users running automatically is an absolute game-changer, and the fact that Flow Orchestrator can utilize existing auto-launched flows and screen flows is bound to make it easier for admins!